CN3ves/DataScienceNotes/pages/python.md

 ## List
+When you're working with vanilla Python and dealing with a problem that involves collections of things, chances are good you're going to be dealing with lists.
+These could be collections of email addresses, numeric data, file names, etc.

 ### Definition
+Lists are used to store a collection of data in an ordered sequence.
 A **list** is a ordered collection of data which is used to group values together, storing them in a single varaible.
 Lists can store values (elements) of any type, including any of the basic data types, other lists and even more advanced types, whithin the same variable.
 Lists instances can be initiated using the **list()** function or, more commonly, square brackets **[]**.
+To create a list, we use square brackets ([]).
+We separate items in the list with commas.
+It's customary to follow each comma with a space.
+Lists can be created with zero or more elements.You can also use list() on another iterable such as a string or a range (we'll cover ranges later) to generate lists:
 ```
 # Declaring list with list()
 lst = list('a',1, True)